edsai/docker-platformio-core/README.md

 # Docker PlatformIO Core
 This is a Dockerfile packaging [PlatformIO](http://platformio.org/) Core.
 The image contains the PlatformIO Command Line Interface for developing software for embedded devices and IoT projects.
 To speedup development, this image has the platform espressif8266 already installed.
+Added **git** to container so that packages can be pulled directly from their source.

 ## Usage
 Add the script platformio.sh to your path and run platformio < options >.